 Concerns have been raised about whether the use of sumatriptan late in pregnancy may be associated with preeclampsia (dangerously high blood pressure), preterm birth, low birth weight and heavy bleeding following delivery.
 Several studies have noticed a small increased chance for these outcomes.
 However, it is not yet clear if these outcomes were due to the migraines or the medications or a combination of both.

+Yes.
 Only small amounts of sumatriptan enter breastmilk.
 Since sumatriptan is not well absorbed by the gut, any of the medication that gets into breast milk would be unlikely to enter the baby’s system making it unlikely to cause problems for the baby.
 It is possible that premature babies (born before 37 weeks) with digestive systems that are not fully developed may be able to absorb more of the medication through breast milk.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Be sure to talk to your health care provider about all your breastfeeding questions.

 What if the father of the baby takes sumatriptan?